Core Concepts

 • Custom attributes — any data passed from your app via the SDK

-This data is available in the Inbox sidebar when chatting, and can be used for segmentation in newsletters and outreach campaigns.
+This data is available in the Inbox sidebar when chatting, and can be used for segmentation in newsletters and engagement campaigns.